Shiro-Raven/Shiro-Raven/README.md

 ## Hello, Stranger. :white_flower:

  I am a holder of a master's degree in Informatics :computer: from TU Munich :de: with strong experience in quantum computing, machine learning, and software engineering.
-I am also interested in the fields of Intellectual Property.
+I am also interested in the field of Intellectual Property.
 You can find my CV [here](https://drive.google.com/file/d/1SO0YEOlbixnyRfZKPE2EQOQf5keg6HHR/view?usp=sharing).

 ### What I'm Doing Now
 I just finished my master's studies and looking for my next adventure in the industry 😄 Hmu if I can be of help to your organization!